SophieAu/imperial-splendour-site/data/content/posts/2024-02-29-imperial-splendour-rise-of-the-republic-v1-3-beta-testing-program.md

 4. The CTD reports have to be specific.
 You shall specify if the CTD did occur during battle or campaign.
 If it's a campaign CTD we need you to specify when exactly the crash happened (during which factions turn).
 5. You have to try to find a workaround for a campaign crash (did reloading the save help? / Did doing some diplomacy help?).
 6. Furthermore, we need you to take a look at our new ships.
 Are there any weird textures, does the rigging fit, do the sails work and are no people jumping into the water?
-7. Do not publish any undisclosed work and files.
+7. Do not publish any undisclosed work and files without our explicit approval.

 So if you (want to) fulfil the requirements you can apply at Discord by following this link: